LorenFrankLab/franklabnwb/installing_spikegadgets.md

 ## Detailed instructions

-**NOTE**: Currently, the latest versions v1.9.* seem to have some issue with mda file export (tested on Linux as of 10/4/2020).
-For now you would want to install v1.8.2.

 ### If you have a graphical user interface:

 That is, if you are doing this with a display (monitor or X11 forwarding) and keyboard/mouse interaction: